lewagonjapan/programming4everybody/README.md

 We will be distributing a certificate of completion to those who:

-- Attend ALL six live sessions from start to finish
+- Attend ALL five live sessions from start to finish
 - Complete 100% of the Codecademy track

-After the last lecture on Thursday, February 11th, we will ask you to submit your Codecademy username to confirm completion of the Ruby track.
+After the last lecture on Thursday, May 21st, we will ask you to submit your Codecademy username to confirm completion of the Ruby track.

 ![](https://github.com/lewagonjapan/programming4everybody/raw/january-2021/images/certificate-v2.jpg)